Skip to main content

 Packet captures are an important part of troubleshooting network issues.
 For example, troubleshooting web pages or applications not loading, the inability for clients connect to an SSID, client packet loss, or clients unable to access hosts on the LAN or their default gateway.
 When captures are taken from multiple points in the physical network path, it is possible to uses this data to narrow down the issue to a certain area of the network or network device where the loss or network failure is occurring.

 Packet captures from an administrator may be required when troubleshooting a wireless network issue.
 This is especially common when the problem is intermittent and difficult to reproduce on demand.
-Administrators can use the Packet Capture feature in Dashboard and Wireshark, to obtain the necessary captures when the issue occurs then upload them to the Support Case.
+Administrators can use the Packet Capture feature in the Meraki dashboard and Wireshark to obtain the necessary captures when the issue occurs and then upload them to the support case.

 Capture 1: A packet capture from the wireless network adapter of the affected wireless client showing all packets being transmitted and received.
 Wireshark, a free packet capture utility, can be downloaded to the client and used to obtain this capture.
 The resulting file from this capture should be named using the convention case-number_wireless_client.
 For example: 00001234_wireless_client.

 Capture 3: A packet capture from the wired interface of the AP showing all packets being transmitted and received on the AP's wired interface.
-This capture can be taken from Dashboard.
+This capture can be taken from the dashboard.
 The resulting file from this capture should be named using the convention case-number_wired_ap.
 For example: 00001234_wired_ap.

 Capture 5: A packet capture from the host the client is trying to access show packets being sent and received.
 A port mirror or Wireshark installed on the host can be used to obtain this capture.
 The resulting file from this capture should be named using the convention case-number_host.
 For example: 00001234_host.